abdoukarim/wolbanking77/README.md

 python tasks/nlp/finetune/eval_bert.py dataset/text/ 5k_split
 ```

 >📋 You can use the same process as BertBase to train and evaluate AfroXLMR, AfroLM, mDeBERTa-v3 and AfritevaV2.
+All training and evaluation scripts are in the folder ```tasks/nlp/finetune```.

 ## Llama3.2